equinor/radix-public-site/public-site/docs/start/radix-concepts/index.md

 Familiar with Docker or containers?
 A Radix component can be thought of as Docker image, and replicas as containers running that image.
 :::

-If a component's `publicPort` is defined, endpoints are made available on the public Internet for each environment the component is deployed to.
+If a component's [`publicPort`](../../radix-config/index.md#publicport) is defined, [endpoints](../../docs/topic-domain-names/) are made available on the public Internet for each environment the component is deployed to.
 This allows connections via HTTPS into Radix, which are routed internally to an HTTP endpoint on the component.
-The domain name for the public endpoint is auto-generated from the component, environment, application name and the Radix cluster's DNS zone: `[component]-[application]-[environment].[cluster-dns-zone]`, e.g. `frontend-myapp-prod.radix.equinor.com`.
-See [Radix clusters](../radix-clusters/) for a complete list of clusters and corresponding DNS zones.

 Components can further be configured independently on each environment.
 Besides [environment variables](index.md#environment-variable) and [secrets](index.md#secret), a component can have different resource usage and monitoring settings.